alonbebchuk/PersuationGames/project/medium.md

 ## Introduction

-When we play social deduction games like "Werewolf" or "Among Us," persuasion plays a crucial role in winning.
+When we play social deduction games like "Werewolf", persuasion plays a crucial role in winning.
 Whether you're a werewolf trying to convince others of your innocence or a villager trying to identify the werewolves, how you communicate can determine the outcome.
 But what exactly makes someone persuasive in these contexts?

 Previous research has shown that combining text analysis with visual cues can improve our ability to detect persuasion strategies.
 But what about the audio component?
 How much information is carried in **how** something is said, beyond just the words themselves?